ParallelMaths/parallel/pages/7-16-crosses-crosses.md

 So, if we want to encode the word CAT by (+2), then CAT is 2 ¦ 0 ¦ 19, so adding 2 transforms it into  4 ¦ 2 ¦ 21, which means CAT is encoded as ECV.

-If we encode by (+10), then because CAT is 2 ¦ 0 ¦ 19, so adding 10 transforms it
+If we encode by (+10), then because CAT is 2 ¦ 0 ¦ 19, adding 10 transforms it
 into 12 ¦ 10 ¦ 29.
 The number 29 is tricky, because no letter is associated with 29,
 so last week we talked about modulo arithmetic.
 In this case, modulo (26), if we have a number that is outside our range of 0 to 25, then we add or subtract 26 again